IBM/cpd-cli/cpdbr/2.0.0/README.md

 [ERROR] A backup/restore operation for zen is in progress.
 Wait for the operation to complete. cpdbr/cmd.checkLockFile
 ```
-If this is the case, and there are no backup or restore pods still running, run the unlock command to remove the lock file.  e.g.
+If this is the case, and there are no backup or restore pods still running, log into the cpdbr-aux pod and remove the lock file. e.g.
 ```
-cpd-cli backup-restore volume-backup unlock -n zen --log-level=debug --verbose
+oc rsh cpdbr-aux-d89c785cf-8tsgk
+rm /data/cpd/data/volbackups/.lock
 ```
-Afterwards, retry the backup or restore operation.

 ### Snapshot Examples
 ```